 Enforcement of the School Uniform Policy

-It is the responsibility of the Head teacher and staff to monitor and enforce the uniform and dress code as part of the day to day running of the school.
-Parents/carers have the responsibility to ensure that their daughter comes to school in the correct uniform and suitable clothing.
+It is the responsibility of the Headteacher and staff to monitor and enforce the uniform and dress code as part of the day to day running of the school.
+Parents/carers have the responsibility to ensure that their child comes to school in the correct uniform and suitable clothing.

 Sixth Form students are also expected to take responsibility for their own attire and are expected to consider the suitability of their attire carefully each day.
-Sixth Form Students are expected to be proactive in reminding their friends of the dress code where necessary.
-The Head Girl Team, prefects and Form Captains should not only set an example but should also engage in self-regulation to minimise the input needed from staff.
+Sixth Form students are expected to be proactive in reminding their friends of the dress code where necessary.
+The Kendrick School Leadership Team, prefects and Form Captains should not only set an example but should also engage in self-regulation to minimise the input needed from staff.

 - Any member of staff recognising a breach of the dress code should address this directly with the student.